How Change Affects Your SEO

 If you do choose to use new URLs, make sure each old one is redirected to the new one so that visitors to your website don’t arrive on that dreaded 404 error message – a dead end.
 However, it’s much better if you don’t change the URLs in the first place, as redirects can slow down website speed and get confusing, neither of which is great for your SEO.

-My business has moved – how’s that going to affect my SEO?
+My business has moved – or we’ve added a new location – how’s that going to affect my SEO?

 There will be some impact, but there are things you can do to minimise the disruption to your rankings that can occur with a new location/physical address.

 While you will likely remember to update your website, email signature and printed stationery with your new address, it’s absolutely critical that you also update your Google My Business listing and any other online listings for your business.

 Apart from anything else, it just makes sense!